vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 72-73.
 The philosophy of Vyakarana considers the Absolute or Highest Reality as Sabda-brahman."
 Sabda (word) is to them not something unconscious but consciousness itself where thought and word coalesce and are not yet dis tinguished.
 Brahman is the eternal word from which ema nates everything.
 According to the Trika system, the universe of objects and so also of thoughts and words is always in Parama Sivá potentially.
 This is the stage of the Parāvāc-tbe highest word which is yet unmanifest.
 The next stage is that of Pasyanti which is the divine view of the universe in its un differentiated form, far beyond human experience.
 Kshema raja means to say that the grammarians go only as far as payanti but not upto Parāvāc.
 After the payanti, there is the madhyamd, which marks the next stage of the mani. festation of the universe from undifferentiated mass to differentiated particulars.
 Madhyama, lit., the middle one is thus a link between Paśyanti, the vision of the undifferentiated universe, and Vaikhari, the stage of differentiated particular, the stage of empirical thought and speech.
 It is word in a subtle form in the mind or antahkarana.

-74. The agamas (here, Saiva-Agamas) refer to a group of literature containing the doctrine of the Saivas. *Agama' means tradition, that which is handed down from generation to generation.
+74. The agamas (here, Śaiva-Agamas) refer to a group of literature containing the doctrine of the Śaivas. *Agama' means tradition, that which is handed down from generation to generation.

 75. By Arhatas (the deserving, the dignified) is here meant the Jains.
 They maintain that the universe consists of